aws/amazon-documentdb-odbc-driver/README.md

 ### Troubleshooting

 **Illegal parameter value for SQL_AUTOCOMMIT**
-By default, the Database ODBC Driver sets `SQL_AUTOCOMMIT=OFF`. pyodbc.connect overrides this and sets the value to `ON`.
+By default, the Amazon DocumentDB ODBC Driver sets `SQL_AUTOCOMMIT=OFF`. pyodbc.connect overrides this and sets the value to `ON`.

 To resolve the issue, excitly set the value `pyodbc.connect(connstr,autocommit=True)`